huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using .yml file or .txt file via one of the instructions:
+1. Create a new conda environment using .yml file or .txt file with one of the instructions:

 ```
 conda env create -f environment.yml
 conda create --name <env_name> --file requirements.txt
 ```

-2. You can also install the requirements directly in a new conda environment with:
+2. You can also install the requirements directly in a new conda environment via:

 ```
 conda create --name CytoCommunity pyhton=3.10.6
 conda activate CytoCommunity
 conda install --yes --file requirements.txt
 ```

+3. if you want to run the script Step3_ConsensusClustering.R in PyCharm, using plugin "R language for IntelliJ" seems to be a nice choice.

 ### Linux